 While Guatemala has a weak justice system and access to justice is not equal to all people, Guatemala has very high levels of crime and gang violence which affect security and the rule of law.
 Women and young people are even more vulnerable because of gender-based violence and the exclusion of young people.
 Both groups face high unemployment and poor access to healthcare, education and culture.

-Christian Aid works with partner organisations to address the country's economic inequality, help communities prepare for natural disasters and promote non-violent alternatives to conflict.
+Christian Aid works with partner organisations to address the country's economic inequality, ensure fair public spending, prevent and respond to gender-based violence and promote non-violent alternatives to conflict.